-Chicago Semester\ Selected juniors and seniors may register for a semester of living, learning, and working in a major urban center.
-The Chicago Semester is cosponsored by Calvin, Central, Dordt, Hope, Northwestern, and Trinity Christian and is a fully accredited, educational program under the supervision of Trinity Christian College.
+Semester in Chicago Selected juniors and seniors may register for a semester of living, learning, and working in a major urban center.
 Students spend four days a week in an internship related to their academic major and career interest.
 They also participate in seminars one day per week.
-To achieve 15 hours of academic credit, students must take the internship course plus two of the three seminars offered.
-The Metropolitan Seminar on Ethnic and Racial Diversity can be used to meet the cross-cultural requirement.
+Available for social work and education majors.
 Minimum requirements are junior status and a 2.50 cumulative GPA.